QtExcel/QXlsx/README.md

 - Development language of QXlsx is C++. (with Qt)
 - You don't need to use static library or dynamic shared object using QXlsx.

+## How to use
+- See samples
+	- TestExcel : basic samples based on QtXlsx
+	- HelloAndroid : read xlsx on Android
+	- SpreadsheetExample : simple sample

 ## Sample (Hello excel)

 ### :one: Writing excel file(*.xlsx)